Jamiu-Sosanya/phishing-email-detector/README.md

 ## 🔐 Security & Privacy Notes

 - Use HTTPS for production deployments.
-- Never expose your OpenAI or VirusTotal API keys in frontend code.
+- Never expose OpenAI or VirusTotal API keys in frontend code.
 - Avoid storing sensitive email content unless you have a clear retention policy.
 - Use anonymised sample emails for testing.
 - Review n8n execution logs and restrict access where necessary.